 Three horn blasts.
 From the gates.

-The sound was the same—his hands remembered what he'd carried through those gates, what the horns meant.
+The sound was the same.
+His hands remembered what he'd carried through those gates, what the horns meant.

 The boys broke toward them, toward the hunters.
 Colm hesitated, then followed.

+Fionn walked alone.
 Torven followed.
 Behind.
 Apart.

-Behind him: Ferne, Grey-beard, five others spreading wide to form the wings.
+Hunters moved through in V-shape formation, the dragon formation, the point-and-wings they'd drilled into boys this morning for creatures that no longer flew.
+Gregor at the apex, dragon-scale pauldron catching light, crossbow across his back, each step measured.
+Behind him came Ferne, Grey-beard, five others spreading wide to form the wings.
 Synchronized, rehearsed, the same formation their fathers had used and their fathers before that.

-Behind the Boneholder hunters, four iron knives pulled the sleds—twice as many as last season.
-Shoulders slumped, faces weathered, clothes stained.
-Carrying knives that had seen too much.
+Behind the Boneholder hunters, four Iron-knives pulled the sleds, twice as many as last season.
+Shoulders slumped, faces weathered, clothes stained, carrying knives that had seen too much.

 The Boneholders walked in formation.
-Dragon-scale bright, cloaks unstained, crossbows unused.
+Dragon scale bright, cloaks unstained, crossbows unused.

 The boys pressed forward, watching.
 Fionn among them now, swept up in the movement toward the gates.

-Behind the hunters: sleds built for dragon weight.
-Iron runners scarred, frames reinforced to carry tons, centers hollowed and blood-dark from severed dragon heads where deer and boar now lay—too small for the space, ribs showing through hide on some, blood dried brown and crusted.
+Behind the hunters, sleds built for dragon weight.
+Iron runners scarred, frames reinforced to carry tons, centers hollowed and blood-dark from severed dragon heads where deer and boar now lay, too small for the space, ribs showing through hide on some, blood dried brown and crusted.
 One boar festering green at the shoulder.
 Rabbits in clusters, hanging from the rails.
-Flies gathered anyway.
-The smell hit: rot beginning, meat already spoiling.

-The crowd was gathering.
-Filling the square.
-Moving toward the gates.
+The crowd was gathering, filling the square, moving toward the gates.
 Boneholders to one side, Edge-dwellers the other, the space between them careful and maintained.

 Fionn's weight shifted.
 Forward.
 Onto the balls of his feet, shoulders dropping, body remembering what it had learned this morning.
 Stopping a charge.
-He caught himself.
-Straightened.
+He caught himself, straightened.
 But his hands had moved, rising slightly, fingers curling, reaching for the stock that wasn't there.

 "Present!"
-Varn called.
+Gregor called.

 Eight crossbows lifted as one.
 Military precision for deer that hadn't fought back.

+The crowd slowed, eyes on the weapons, then on the sleds.
 Someone near the front stopped counting.

 The crowd didn't cheer.